 - Determine if you meet the revenue requirements and data processing volumes for which compliance is required

 - Evaluate the requirements that apply to your business

-- Determine which of your current privacy and security measures are already CCPA-compliant
+- Determine which of your current privacy and security measures are already CPRA-compliant

 - Identify and prioritize remediation actions

-- Formally audit and report on your organization’s CCPA compliance program
+- Formally audit and report on your organization’s CPRA compliance program

-Our auditors will help you determine how your current privacy and security controls compare to CCPA compliance requirements.
+Our auditors will help you determine how your current privacy and security controls compare to CPRA compliance requirements.
 We evaluate:

 - The types of information you collect from California residents (including names, email addresses, physical addresses, signatures, educational and professional information, internet search and browsing history, geolocation data, and other personal identifiers), and the ways you use this information